 Learn more about some of our hands-on Restoration and Sustainability initiatives below.

 When Covenant Day students heard about the conditions on Pine Ridge Reservation in South Dakota, they knew they had to do something.
 After visiting the reservation, a team of students rolled up their sleeves and got to work on transforming a cold, dingy shipping container into a vibrant, dormitory space to provide a refuge for teens on the reservation.
-Students gained valuable hands-on experience in planning, drafting, building, networking, and marketing.
+Since 2015, Covenant Day students have transformed three shipping containers to serve as emergency housing for those in need on Pine Ridge Reservation through its initiative known as ContainIt.
+In 2018, students built a coffee house container to foster sustainability on the reservation by providing jobs.
+This year, ContainIt is excited to embark on its new initiative of expanding to create tiny house communities for the homeless in Charlotte.

 Covenant Day's Butterfly Garden is a certified wildlife habitat that includes water sources, native plants, and a native pollinator house.
 The outdoor space serves as a learning garden for lower school students, providing a natural setting for experiential learning.